-Buranga has the most impressive surface geothermal manifestations (hot springs) in the whole of the western branch of the East African Rift System with a wide areal coverage.
-They include hot springs, calcareous tufa and recent surveys have reported small-scale fumaroles at the Mumbuga spring area.
-The surface temperature is close to 98°C and the flow is approximately 10-15 l/s, an indication of high permeability.
+Buranga has the most impressive surface geothermal manifestations (hot springs) with a wide areal coverage in the whole of the western branch of the East African Rift System.
+They include hot springs, calcareous tufa and recent surveys have reported small-scale fumaroles at Mumbuga spring area.
+The surface temperature is close to 98°C and the flow is approximately 10-15 litres/second, an indication of high permeability.